Grammar and mechanics

 Bulleted

-- Avoid the hassle of setting up a third-party payment gateway
+- Avoids the hassle of setting up a third-party payment gateway

-- Track your payout schedule from the Shopify admin
+- Tracks your payout schedule from the Shopify admin

 Use Shopify payments to